Mike Clifford

 Mike Clifford (born November 5, 1943) is an American singer, songwriter, and actor.
-He is known for his 1962 pop hit “Close to Cathy,” which reached #12 on the US Top 40 Singles chart.
+He is known for his 1962 pop hit “Close to Cathy,” which reached #12 on the US Pop chart.

 Early life

-Clifford was born in Los Angeles, California, the son of professional trumpet player Cal Clifford.
-He began performing at school and community events before appearing in Los Angeles nightclubs as a teenager.
+Clifford was born in Los Angeles, California, to Cal Clifford, a professional trumpet player.
+He began performing at school and community events at a young age and, by 15, was entertaining in local nightclubs around Los Angeles.

-In 1959, Clifford signed with Liberty Records and recorded his debut single, “Should I,” written and produced by Mark McIntyre.
-The track included backing vocals by the duo Patience and Prudence, and featured guitarist Eddie Cochran.
+In 1959, Clifford signed with Liberty Records and recorded his first single, “Should I,” written and produced by Mark McIntyre.
+The recording featured additional vocals from Patience and Prudence, and guitar by Eddie Cochran.

-Clifford later signed with Columbia Records under the management of Helen Noga, who also managed Johnny Mathis.
+Helen Noga, known for managing Johnny Mathis early in his career, became Clifford’s personal manager and helped him secure a contract with Columbia Records.
+Noga also arranged Clifford’s television debut on The Ed Sullivan Show, where he appeared three times in 1961.

 Initial success

-Clifford's early releases for Columbia garnered limited commercial attention, however his single "Bombay" was well received in Venezuela, which was an early indication of his international appeal.
+In 1961, when Clifford was 18, his song "Bombay" gained popularity in Venezuela.
+He subsequently appeared on the state-owned television channel, Venevisión, in a television special.

-In July 1962, he signed with United Artists Records.
-Under producers Jerry Leiber and Mike Stoller Clifford recorded several tracks, including "Close To Cathy", written by Earl Shuman and composed by Bob Goodman.
-The singled reached number 12 on the Billboard Hot 100 in September 1962 and remained on the chart for 12 weeks, selling one million copies worldwide.
-Later that year, "What To Do With Laurie" peaked at number 67, followed by "One Boy Too Late", which became his final entry on the chart, in May 1963.
+Clifford's early recordings for Columbia garnered limited attention.
+In July 1962, he signed with United Artists.
+Jerry Leiber and Mike Stoller produced several songs for Clifford, including his most commercially successful single, "Close To Cathy", written by Earl Shuman and composed by Bob Goodman.
+The song reached #12 in September of that year and charted for 12 weeks.
+On 29 December, 1962, "What To Do With Laurie" entered the Billboard Hot 100 and peaked at #67.
+Clifford's last nationally charting single, "One Boy Too Late", entered the Billboard Hot 100 on 11 May, 1963.
+He later had several songs that were regional hits in the U.S.

+Clifford's songs were also popular in Argentina, Brazil, and Canada.
+He received recognition in Chile, the Philippines, and Japan.

-In 1965, United Artists released Clifford's debut album, For The Love Of Mike, which was highlighted in the February 13, 1965, issue of Billboard.
+In 1965, United Artists released Clifford's debut album, For The Love Of Mike, which was reviewed in the 13 February, 1965, issue of Billboard.

-Clifford appeared and sang on episodes of American Bandstand, Where the Action Is, and The Ed Sullivan Show.
+Clifford appeared in Village of the Giants in 1965, singing the film's love theme, "The Glass Sphinx".
+In 1967, he sang the title song to Dagmar's Hot Pants.
+He sang "You Say Love", the love theme for the film Necromancy, in 1971; "The Morning After" for the film The Lord Of The Rings in 1972; and "Love Will Keep Us Together" for the film Sextette in 1978.
+In Sextette, Clifford sang "Love Will Keep Us Together" with Mae West while actor Timothy Dalton lip-synced the words.